-A: A master plan establishes a long-term vision and guide for the physical growth and development of campus.
-The current Campus Master Plan was completed and approved in 2001 and updated in 2006.
+- A master plan establishes a long-term vision and guide for the physical growth and development of campus.
+The previous Campus Master Plan was completed and approved in 2001 and updated in 2006.

-A: The new Campus Master Plan will be driven by the University’s strategic plan, the Blueprint for Next.
+- The 2019 Campus Master Plan will be driven by the University’s strategic plan, the Blueprint for Next.
 It will not be a standalone “building program” but instead will identify opportunities to renovate and create new spaces, encourage mixed-use facilities, and bring people together.

-A: The Master Plan is the result of a campuswide effort to identify and address the goals, objectives and physical manifestations of the Blueprint for Next.
-Facilities Services and Real Estate Operations, together with our architectural, planning and design consultants, Ayers Saint Gross, have worked closely with the Master Planning Executive Steering Committee and representatives from each Blueprint for Next Strategic Initiative group throughout the planning process.
+- The Master Plan is the result of a campuswide effort to identify and address the goals, objectives and physical manifestations of the Blueprint for Next.
+Facilities Services and Real Estate Operations, together with our architectural, planning and design consultants, Ayers Saint Gross, worked closely with the Master Planning Executive Steering Committee and representatives from each Blueprint for Next Strategic Initiative group throughout the planning process.
 The planning team then engaged with campus and community stakeholders through a series of presentations and public community workshops to present the plan recommendations, address questions and receive feedback.

 - You may submit questions, concerns and other feedback at any time through the feedback form on our website.

-A: The Board of Trustees approved the demolition of Odum Village in January 2016 and demolition will begin later this year.
+- The Board of Trustees approved the demolition of Odum Village in January 2016 and demolition began in late 2019.
 Odum Village was constructed in the early 1960s to provide graduate and family housing.
 It was not cost effective to bring the buildings up to current UNC System fire safety standards and the buildings were closed to students following the 2015-2016 school year.
 Demolition of these buildings will allow for future development in this area of campus.